Deploying Cloudera in multiple AWS availability zones

 Register a multi-AZ environment

-You can register a multi-AZ AWS environment via CDP UI or CDP CLI.
+You can register a multi-AZ AWS environment via Cloudera UI or CDP CLI.
 You may choose to enable multi-AZ for Data Lake only or for FreeIPA only.
 There is no requirement to enable both.

 Steps